island-is/island.is/libs/application/data-providers/README.md

 # application-data-providers

-This library contains prebuilt data providers used for the application system.
+This library contains pre-built, reusable data providers used for the application system.

 ## What is an external data provider?